 Pro tip: If you’ve been thinking about getting disability insurance, start your search with Breeze.
 Unlike many traditional insurance companies, Breeze has a simple online process and you can get coverage in less than 15 minutes.
 Learn more about Breeze and sign up here.

 Recordkeeping & Reporting Requirements

 State workers’ compensation laws usually require reasonably prompt reporting of eligible injuries and illnesses — often within 30 days.
 It’s therefore in employees’ interest to report work-related injuries or illnesses, including confirmed COVID-19 infections, as soon as possible, even if they don’t seem serious.
 There’s no obligation to file a claim with the report.
 You can do that later.

 According to a May 2020 guidance letter from the Occupational Safety and Health Administration (OSHA), employers covered by workers’ compensation regulations must report workplace-related COVID-19 cases when all three of the following conditions are met:

-- The case meets the Centers for Disease Control and Prevention’s criteria for confirmed COVID-19 infection
+- The case meets the Centers for Disease Control and Prevention’s (CDC) criteria for confirmed COVID-19 infection

 - The case is deemed work-related

-- The case meets at least one of the general recording criteria required by law, such as requiring medical treatment other than first aid or necessitating time off work for recovery
+- The case meets at least one of the general recording criteria required by law, such as requiring medical care other than first aid or necessitating time off work for recovery